History of FK Partizan: Domination in Serbia and reestablishment in Europe (2000–2012)

-The new millennium has arrived, but the goals remain the same.
-In the last 12 years, Partizan has won 8 national championships, 4 cups and qualified two times for the UEFA Champions League and five times for the UEFA Europa League.
+In the first 12 years of the 2000s, Partizan won 8 national championships, 4 cups and qualified two times for the UEFA Champions League and five times for the UEFA Europa League.
 Led by Ljubiša Tumbaković, the club won two consecutive championship titles: 2001–02 and 2002–03.
 In Europe, Partizan didn't have too much success in those seasons.
 But next one, will become the best season in UEFA after the 1965–66 European Cup season, where they achieved the 1966 European Cup Final.